About us

 Read bio

-Rebecca is a senior medical student at the University of Toronto.
+Rebecca is a senior MD Program at the University of Toronto.
 She has a longstanding background mentoring both traditional and non-traditional candidates for medical school applications.
 She is passionate about artificial intelligence and healthcare entrepreneurship, and enjoys sharing this knowledge to strengthen the skillset of medical trainees and future applicants alike.

 Western University